Serinda Swan: Career

 Her first acting job was in 1989, a small role in the Ted Danson and Isabella Rossellini film Cousins, when she was just five years old.
 One of her early on screen appearances as an adult was in Theory of a Deadman's music video for their single "So Happy", which was released in April 2008.
 Her first film credit was in 2009 in the romantic comedy The Break-Up Artist.

-From 2009 to 2010, she appeared twice on The CW television series Smallville (in the season 8 episode "Hex" and season 9 episode "Warrior") as Zatanna Zatara.
-She also had the role of the Roman goddess, Veritas, in the season six episode "You Can't Handle the Truth" of Supernatural, another The CW series in 2010.
+From 2009 to 2010, she appeared three times on The CW television series Smallville (in the season 8 episode "Hex", the season 9 episode "Warrior", and the season 10 episode "Icarus") as Zatanna Zatara.
+She also had the role of the Roman goddess, Veritas, in the season six episode "You Can't Handle the Truth" of Supernatural, another CW series, in 2010.
+In 2010's Tron: Legacy, she had the role of Siren #2.

-From 2011 to 2012, Swan starred as Erica Reed in the A&E television series, Breakout Kings.
+From 2011 to 2012, Swan starred as Erica Reed in the A&E television series Breakout Kings.
 She shared that many of the prison scenes were shot in actual prisons, while real convicts are also there behind bars.
 The series was canceled on May 17, 2012.

 Swan portrays Zera in the 2017 Brent Ryan Green film, The Veil.
 In March 2017, it was announced that Swan would portray Medusa in the ABC and Marvel Television series Inhumans.
 She starred on the series for one season, until 2018, when the series was canceled.

 In late 2018, it was announced that Swan would star as the lead of CBC's forthcoming television series Coroner, based on the Jenny Cooper series of novels by M. R. Hall.
 The series premiered in January 2019 and attracted one million viewers per episode throughout the first season.
-In June 2020, it was announced that American network, The CW, Serinda's original home from when she was on Smallville, had picked up the show during COVID-19 pandemic due to the lockdowns of production sets on its other shows to fill primetime programming timeslots.
-The show premiered on August 5, 2020.
-And it attracted over 600,000 viewers approximately during each episode in the first season and grew more and more as the seasons continued for the network.
-As of October 2, 2022, Season 4 is currently airing.
-The series has completed 4 seasons.
-Release date for season 5 has not been announced yet.
-In June 2022, it was announced that Swan would be leaving the show, and would be potentially replaced by a new actress or actor with a new main character as the lead role.
-In September 2022, it was announced that she will be joining the cast for season 2 of the Amazon Prime Video series Reacher.
+In June 2020, it was announced that American network The CW had picked up the show during the COVID-19 pandemic due to the lockdowns of production sets on its other shows, to fill primetime programming timeslots.
+The show premiered on August 5, 2020, and attracted over 600,000 viewers during each episode in the first season, and increased as the seasons continued for the network.
+After four seasons, in June 2022, it was announced that Swan would be leaving the show, and would be potentially replaced by a new actress or actor with a new main character as the lead role.

+In September 2022, it was announced that she would be joining the cast for season 2 of the Amazon Prime Video series Reacher.